 In Windows 8 and 8.1, the Hide folder merge conflicts option prevents "A folder with the same name already exists" warning dialogs from appearing while copying or moving folders.
 You can safely keep this option turned on, because prompts for file conflicts are still displayed.

 Click to select the Launch folder windows in a separate process box.
 This means that each Windows/File Explorer window is an independent process and if one window hangs (stops responding), you can kill it using Task Manager and keep safely working with other Windows Explorer windows.

 In Windows XP and Vista, there is a separate option that controls storing view settings for folders.
 Always enable the Remember each folder's view settings option to keep folder customizations.

-If you like to continue from where you left off after restarting your computer or logging off, check the Restore previous folder windows at logon box.
+If you like to continue from where you left off after restarting your computer or logging off, tick the Restore previous folder windows at logon box.
 This restores all open Windows/File Explorer windows after you log in the next time.
 Alternatively, if you want to stop opening folders at logon or after a restart, clear this check box.

 In Windows Vista and later, leave the Show drive letters box checked, this helps identifying hard drives and removable drives.

 In case you don't like the pop-up descriptions while you hover mouse pointer over items such as Computer, Documents, etc, you can turn it off by clearing the Show pop-up description for folder and desktop items box.

 Windows Vista, 7, 8 and 8.1 users can improve Windows/File Explorer performance if they turn off the Show preview handlers in preview pane option.
 This one disables all content previews for documents, photos and videos, but also makes the Preview Pane (Alt+P) useless.
 Just closing Preview Pane in Windows/File Explorer achieves the same performance gain effect.